TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

     ioPath: '/uibuilder/vendor/socket.io', // Actual path may be altered if httpNodeRoot is set in Node-RED settings })
 ```

+Note that if the Node-RED/uibuilder server is different to the one serving up your html and/or js files (as when using a framework dev server for example), you will need to pass the remote server and uibuilder URL as the ioNamespace: `uibuilder.start({ioNamespace: 'https://remote.server/uib-instance-url'})`

 ### $ function